krateoplatformops/oasgen-provider/README.md

       - id
       - revision
       - createdAt

+    # optional, fields to exclude from spec (e.g., server-generated technical IDs you don't want users to set)
+    excludedSpecFields:
+      - id

-    # optional, declare configuration params to expose in the generated *Configuration CRD (Authentication is always included if needed)
+    # optional, declare configuration params to expose in the generated Configuration CRD (Authentication is always included if needed)
     configurationFields:
       - fromOpenAPI:
           name: api-version